 - No Build Alternative

 - BRT Alternative

 - UPRR Rail Alternative

-- ROW Option
+- o ROW Option

 - East Option

 - West Option

 - Halsted Rail Alternative

 The No Build Alternative is a required alternative as part of the NEPA environmental analysis and is used for comparison purposes to assess the relative benefits and impacts of extending the Red Line.
 The No Build Alternative is carried into the Draft EIS phase of the project development regardless of its performance versus the build alternatives under consideration.
 No new infrastructure would be constructed as part of the No Build Alternative other than committed transportation improvements that are already in the Chicago Metropolitan Agency for Planning (CMAP) Fiscal Year 2010-2015 Transportation Improvement Program (TIP), which includes the improvements to 95th Street Terminal.
 The TIP projects within the project area consist of four bridge reconstructions, several road improvement projects including resurfacing and coordination of signal timing on 95th Street, work on Metra's facilities, construction of a bicycle/pedestrian multi-use trail, and preservation of historic facilities.
-The No Build Alternative includes regular maintenance of existing services and projects.
+The No Build Alternative includes regular maintenance of existing track and structures, and bus transit service would be focused on the preservation of existing services and projects.
 All elements of the No Build Alternative are included in each of the other alternatives.
 Under this alternative, travel times would not improve from existing conditions.